apollosolutions/governance-example/example_governance_doc.md

 1. We will simplify the API landscape by making the GraphQL supergraph the preferred platform over continued development of RESTful APIs.
 2. Our focus will be on building reusable Domain APIs to focus on reusability, maintainability and scalability while minimizing the timelines required to update business logic.
-3. We will also establish a "GraphQL Shepherds" guild to play a key role in training and up-leveling GraphQL expertise across the dev teams.
+3. We will also establish a "GraphQL Shepherds" group to play a key role in training and up-leveling GraphQL expertise across the dev teams.
 4. This, in turn will help to spread GraphQL expertise across the organization

 ## Procedures